 The spiny forests near Ifaty are of great interest to birdwatchers and botanists alike.
 The area includes two of the island’s most threatened birds; the long-tailed ground roller and sub desert mesite.
 You will also find bizarre flora such as spined octopus trees, a sharp contrast to the ancient baobab trees.

 Kirindy Forest is on the west coast of Madagascar, accessed via the famed Avenue of Baobabs.
 It is a dry forest rich in wildlife and the best place to see a variety of endemics including the fosa, Madagascar’s largest carnivore, and lemurs such as Madame Berthe’s mouse lemur, the world’s smallest primate.

 Ideal for viewing: fosa, giant jumping rat, Madame Berthe’s mouse lemur, narrow-striped mongoose, red-fronted brown lemur

 Excellent for: Wildlife photography

-Andasibe is arguably Madagascar’s premier rainforest reserve.
-It combines Analamazoatra Reserve with the forests of Mantadia.
-The extensive network of trails throughout the reserve offers frequent sightings of spectacular wildlife and virtually assured views of indri, which have been habituated.
+Andasibe-Mantadia National Park is arguably Madagascar’s premier rainforest reserve, combining Analamazoatra Reserve with the forests of Mantadia.
+The extensive network of trails throughout the reserve offers frequent sightings of spectacular wildlife and virtually assured views of the fabulous indri.

 Nestling amongst rocky outcrops on the southern boundary of Isalo National Park, these French-owned hotels are amongst Madagascar’s finest.
 Local stone has been used to construct buildings that appear almost as extensions of the natural rock.
 Each hotel has a pool, and offers guided walks in the park.